braulioassis/Pman-WGBS/README.md

-Scripts for data quality control, processing, and statistical analyses of DNA methylation data (in preparation).
+(In progress) Scripts for data quality control, processing, data visualization, and statistical analyses of DNA methylation data.